 The CEO of AAAA, Stuart Charity said, “We want to make sure that we can keep cars and trucks on the road in this time of crisis, particularly for those who are supporting others or accessing medical care or medication.
 With some supermarkets restricting delivery services, for many people being able to access a local supermarket requires a car.”

 The Federal Chamber of Automotive Industries (FCAI) chief executive, Tony Weber agreed, saying, “With the increasing focus on social distancing, safe and reliable private transport is essential to enable communities and businesses to continue to operate.”

-In fact, the Australian Automotive Dealers Association (AADA) is recommending that now might be the perfect time to book in that overdue service.
+In fact, the Australian Automotive Dealers Association (AADA) recommended that now might be the perfect time to book in that overdue service.